Roco-scientist/NGS-Barcode-Count-C/README.md

 # barcode-count
 C++ refactoring of <a href="https://github.com/Roco-scientist/NGS-Barcode-Count-dummy">NGS-Barcode-Count</a>.
-Currently slower and not as versatile as NGS-Barcode-Count, which is written in Rust.
+Currently not as versatile as NGS-Barcode-Count, which is written in Rust.
 Does not yet collapse PCR duplicates with an included random barcode.

 ## Requirements